 In the past, braces consisted of a metal band around nearly every tooth.
 Today, however, the structure has changed.
 Instead, contemporary braces may contain a single bracket cemented to each tooth to hold wires in place.
 Even more recently, orthodontists have been exploring the use of different materials.
 New options switch out the traditional metal brackets for clear plastic or ceramic brackets and utilize white wires to blend in with your natural teeth.
-It’s not invisible, but is certainly less conspicuous than the classic metal look.
+It’s not invisible but is certainly less conspicuous than the classic metal look.

 Lingual braces are similar to conventional braces, except that they are cemented exclusively to the tongue side of your teeth.
 You get all of the same benefits as regular braces, but without the potentially unsightly line of metal across the front of your teeth.

-Six Month Smiles® is a short-term, cosmetic orthodontic treatment which has been called “a modern twist on tried-and-true orthodontics.”
+Six Month Smiles® is a short-term, cosmetic orthodontic treatment that has been called “a modern twist on tried-and-true orthodontics.”
 With an average treatment time of just six months, it offers patients a quicker way to achieve the smile they have always wanted.
 Six Month Smiles is also a more cosmetic option than traditional braces, offering clear brackets and white wires.

 Aligners are clear trays that gently reposition your teeth into place.
 You switch them out for new ones at consistent intervals, usually 7-14 days, to accommodate the gradual movement of teeth.
 Aligners generally get the best results when they are worn constantly, and only removed when you eat, brush or floss.

 Aligners are quickly becoming one of the more popular options on the market today.
 Because of this, there are many different types available to consumers – and not all of them are created equally.